 Museo Ecuatoriano de Ciencias Naturales

-Exhibits: palaeontology exhibits from Ecuador like skeleton of a megaterid found in San Jose, mastodon, rodents, mollusks, etc.
+Palaeontology exhibits from Ecuador like a skeleton of a megatrend found in San Jose, mastodon, rodents, mollusks, etc.

 Address: Rumipamba 341 and Av. de Los Shyris (Parque La Carolina), Quito, Ecuador

 Quito has always been the centre of interest for art connoisseurs.
-The city enjoys the title of “Cultural Capital of Humanity” due to its constant greed to promote Ecuadorian art on international platform.
-Paintings and sculptures from Spanish Rule can be found at museums while a person with an eye for a genuine art piece can pick up worthy pieces at Mercado Artesanal, market at El Ejido park or at shops outside the Mitad del Mundo.
-Prices of relics here can be bargained and you can pick a piece or two of beautiful paintings.
-Art Galleries in Quito which present specialized art include La Galeria, Karnak and Exedra Fundación.
+The city enjoys the title of “Cultural Capital of Humanity” due to its constant greed to promote Ecuadorian art on an international platform.
+Paintings and sculptures from Spanish rulers can be found at museums, while a person with an eye for a genuine art piece can pick up worthy pieces at Mercado Artesanal, a market at El Ejido park or shops outside the Mitad del Mundo.
+Art Galleries in Quito presents specialised art including La Galeria, Karnak and Exedra Fundación.

 Marsu Arte